 An inspection on a new home is important for the buyer to level the playing field.
 As in any industry there are shortcuts and tricks of the trade in the construction business, and someone who is unfamiliar with them can easily miss them.
 A home inspector is better able to see nuances that may not be readily visible to an untrained eye.
 You also need an inspector to offset the builder's or contractor's interest.
 Much of the information about homes is either taken for granted by people, or remains unfound.

 For newly constructed homes, an inspection of the house before the drywall is installed, otherwise known as a "preclosure inspection", provides a level of quality assurance for the buyer that many builders don't usually provide for their contractors.
 This inspection gives you a better chance of identifying and correcting potential problems when they are much easier and less expensive to fix, before they become physically or financially prohibitive.
 For example, this inspection may prevent the need for moving a wall so that kitchen cabinets don't protrude into a doorway opening, or moving electrical receptacles so they are placed where you need them

-Your Coldwell Banker® Sales Associate can provide detailed information on almost any property currently listed for sale, whether it is listed by a Coldwell Banker® Affiliate or another real estate company.
+Your Sales Associate can provide detailed information on almost any property currently listed for sale.

-If you see a "For Sale" sign or an ad in the newspaper that interests you, we have access to all the
+If you see a "For Sale" sign, an ad in the newspaper, or The Internet that interests you, contact a Realtor who has access to all the data.